DTU Course 02820: Python Programming

 Poster

 The poster shows the design of the program and "results" e.g., screen shots or plots and it must be self-contained.
 On the top, the poster must contain title, names of students, course title and date.
-Examples on posters can be seen in building 321, 1. floor (Note that some of the posters are not from the Python course).
-The external examiner will attend the presentation of the posters and will receive the final report.
+Examples on posters can be seen in building 321, 1. floor (Note that some of the posters are not from the Data Mining using Python course but from a machine learning course).
+The external examiner will attend the presentation of the posters and will receive the final reports.

 As an alternative you can print the poster on multiple A4 sheets on glue it on a post board or hang them next to each other on the pin board we have.

 There are no rules about the size of the poster, but A3 will probably be too small.
-A1 is preferable and the default.
+A1 is what DTU Compute will print.

 A hint: A standard issue with presenting material on a poster is that one tends to put too much text on the poster.
 Better it is to have good drawings, diagrams or plots.